cubePreparing Your 3D Assets

 • Remove unnecessary hidden geometry

-Set Correct Position and Scale
+chevron-right2.
+Set Correct Position and Scalehashtag

 Position and size your model properly:

-• Center your model at origin (0,0,0)
+• Center your model at the origin (0, 0, 0)

-• Use real-world dimensions (if your chair is 80cm tall, make it 80cm in your software)
+• Use real-world dimensions (if your chair is 80 cm tall, make it 80 cm in your software)

 • Apply all transformations (scale, rotation, position)

-Assign Materials to Each Part
+chevron-right3.
+Assign Materials to Each Parthashtag

-• Give each distinct part its own material
+• Give each distinct part its own material (e.g., chair legs, chair back, chair cushion)

 • Assign different colors to different parts

-Name Materials Clearly
+chevron-right4.
+Name Materials Clearlyhashtag

 Use descriptive names that identify both the part and material type: